ErDvilete/Ejercicios_DHCP/README.md

 %%The user remains active 12H, but as the server operates with average lease time of 8hours, the client has to request again the server2

-note right of Client: The client works for 8 hours and <br/>  he has to request again Client->>Server2: DHCP request
+note right of Client: The client works for 4 hours and <br/>  the server aks to renew the login note right of Client: The client keeps working for 4 hours note right of Client: The client works for 4 hours and <br/>  the server aks to renew the login
-Server2->>Client: DCHP pack
-note right of Client: The client keeps working for 4 hours

 %%The user discconects for 1 hour